Make a scene

 - Above the ribbon, on the Quick Access Toolbar, click the Save button to save the project.

-In this lesson, you added cloud imagery to a 3D scene.
+In this lesson, you added a reference waterway to a 3D scene.
 You also created bookmarks and labeled a map notes layer to identify points for your animation.
 In the next lesson, you'll use these points to animate a tour of Humboldt's journey.

 Animate Humboldt's journey